 Prices of mustard seed were up in Jaipur due to higher demand from crushers.
 Reports of a decline in mustard seed output in Canada, one of the largest producers of the oilseed, is also seen creating a positive sentiment.
 On the NCDEX, the most-active September futures contract of mustard seed traded up 0.5%.

 Rape oil production by Ukraine large and medium-sized crushers hit a five-year low of 2.8 KMT in July 2017 that was down 71.4% from July 2016 (9.8 KMT).

 Prices of mustard seeds rose in the wholesale markets of Jaipur due to an increase in demand of mustard oil during monsoon.
 A fall in arrivals coupled with improved demand from domestic oil millers and crushers supported prices.
 Export demand for mustard meal further aided the rise in domestic market.

-Oil mills in the country crushed 550,000 tonne mustard seed in June, 23% lower from the previous month.
-Mills had crushed about 712,500 tonne the oilseed in May.
-Oil mills have crushed about 2.9 million tonne mustard since the start of the crushing season since Feb 15, as against total arrivals of 3.4 million tonne during the period.
+Oil mills in the country crushed 550,000 tonne of mustard seed in July, largely unchanged from a month ago.
+The quantum of mustard crushed was largely unchanged in July because of absence of significant demand from oil millers.
+Oil mills have crushed about 3.5 million tonne of mustard seed since the start of the crushing season in February compared to total arrivals of 3.8 million tonne during the period.